wcm-wanglab/iBKH/README.md

 | **Total Relations** | **48,194,646** |

 ## Licence
-The data of iBKH is licensed under the [MIT License](https://github.com/wcm-wanglab/iBKH/blob/30a5f705c5ae0b8409866e2694d04b0546bc8bae/LICENSE).
+The data of iBKH is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 The iBKH integrated the data from many resources, and users should consider the licenses for each of them (see the detail in the [table](https://github.com/wcm-wanglab/iBKH/blob/3bae2aa50beb111a0e07a30cdbfc7a23a45d3e19/Source%20Information/README.md)).
+For sources with defined licenses, we apply the license attribute on a per-node and per-edge basis.
+However, some sources do not provide any licenses, so for those, we have requested permission.

 ## Cite
 ```